-Step One (All Employers): A regular ongoing vacancy is to be posted at the collective agreement employer where the vacancy originates.
-All employees of that employer in the Community Subsector, including laid off and displaced employees, are entitled to apply on the vacancy and be considered pursuant to the provisions of Article 12.9 (Selection Criteria).
-There is no requirement for "automatic" consideration of displaced or laid off employees.
+Step One: All employees of the Affiliate Employer in the Community Subsector, including laid off and displaced employees, are entitled to apply on the vacancy and be considered pursuant to article 12.9 (Selection Criteria).
+There is no requirement for an "automatic" consideration of displaced or laid off employees.